huggingface/transformers/tests/sagemaker/README.md

     docker_file: !join [ docker/, *SHORT_VERSION, /, *DOCKER_PYTHON_VERSION, /,
       *CUDA_VERSION, /Dockerfile., *DEVICE_TYPE ]
 ```
-2. In the PR comment describe what test, we ran and with which framework versions.
+2. In the PR comment describe what test we ran and with which framework versions.
 Here you can copy the table from [Current Tests](#current-tests).

 TODO: Add a screenshot of PR + Text template to make it easy to open.